 Gamesmanship is not good sportsmanship and there's a fine line between teasing and intentionally doing something to negatively impact your opponent.
 Just use your judgment and treat others as you would like to be treated.
 Whining should not be tolerated by anyone, so if you hear a legitimate whine, get two others to second your opinion and the culprit will be asked to toss a toonie to the kids.

-When we visit a golf course, we are guests and represent The Slammer Tour and Executive Golf.
+When we visit a golf course, we are guests and represent the Slammer Tour and ClubEG.
 It is critical that we maintain a positive and respectful relationship with every course.
 If you have any issues during Tour events, please direct your complaints to firstname.lastname@example.org.
 We will address the matter and get back to you within 48 hours.

 About the lottery

-Slammers who register online within five minutes of the registration opening will be entered into a lottery to determine the following:
+Slammers who register online within two hours of the registration opening (8-10pm) will be entered into a lottery to determine the following:

 - Who gets in if there are more registrants than spots available (and)